mk270/whitakers-words/english_to_latin.md

 report nouns without an article.
 This one go further and avoids the use of articles almost everywhere.

-<P>Some dictionaries prefix verb meanings with TO.
+Some dictionaries prefix verb meanings with TO.
 This is superfulous, except in the case of a list of meanings not distinguished by part of speech (to cut, a cut), not the situation for this dictionary.

-<P>Vertical bars at the begining indicate continuation meaning lines.
+Vertical bars at the begining indicate continuation meaning lines.
 There may be several continuation lines, numbered/ordered by the number of leading vertical bars.
 For words with a large number of meanings,